intel-retail/automated-self-checkout/docs_src/index.md

 ## Overview

 As Computer Vision becomes more and more mainstream, especially for industrial & retail use cases, development and deployment of these solutions becomes more challenging.
-Vision workloads are large and complex and need to go through many stages as shown in the figure below.
+Vision workloads are large and complex and need to go through many stages.
+For instance, in the pipeline below, the video data is ingested, pre-processed before each inferencing step, inferenced using two models - YOLOv5 and EfficientNet, and post processed to generate metadata and show the bounding boxes for each frame.
+This pipeline is just an example of the supported models and pipelines found within this reference.

 [![Vision Data Flow](./images/vision-data-flow.jpg)](./images/vision-data-flow.jpg)